 You can’t compare what isn’t getting measured

-| Plan Structure | In auto insurance jargon, policy coverage deductibles "stack".
-When health insurance embeds individuals within a concurrent family plan, the single deductible precedes on top of the family deductible, which applies to the total combined expenses of all members.
+| Embedded Plan Structure Unpacked | In auto insurance jargon, policy coverage limits or deductibles can "stack".
+When health insurance embeds an individual deductible within a concurrent family plan, the single deductible precedes on top of the family deductible, which applies to the total combined expenses of all members.
 Any one or combination of covered members' cost can serve to meet the family deductible so that everyone benefits once that number is met.
-The Affordable Care Act required 'family' OOP max coding nominally appear even when in actual practice it does not yield any bearing or value for ‘families’ of less than three members: single parents and childless couples 2 The full effect of ending $1 trillion ACA subsidies to states in the next couple of years, exactly coincident with peak years of baby-boomer retirements, is not clear.
-Increasingly longer clinic wait times, for appointment scheduling and at ER triage, look likely. |
+Once the individual hits their limit everything is free for that individual but if the other family members continue with medical needs, they can still have bills up to their own individual limits or until the total family limit is reached.
+Embedding of deductibles is actuarial magic best pulled off with large, mostly healthy groups, and the State Minnesota has over a hundred thousand public employees.
+And it is magic keeping that many employees working under one contract.
+Why bother mentioning a separate family plan, if for many choosing that costs more buck but returns less or the same bang?
+The Affordable Care Act required 'family' OOP max coding nominally appear in open enrollment materials but statistically, this coding offers little value for ‘families’ of less than three members: single parents, childless couples or any kind of family short of minimum actuarial reproductive critical mass.
+2 The full effect of the 2025 U.S. Congress ending $1 trillion ACA subsidies to states, timed exactly coincident with peak years of baby-boomer retirements, is not clear. |

-| Employer cons 3 | More complex to administer than traditional plans, an embedded plan risks dissatisfaction among employees who have high medical expenses and must juggle uncertain effects between two deductible tiers.
-A benefit less easy to predict, harder to explain, makes it harder to attract and retain top-tier talent.
-Nuanced and involved plans require more time and more expensive expertise to finesse communication with employees, potentially putting more confidential health information in play, even if that is not intended. |
+| Employer pros and cons 3 | Embedded plans have significant cost savings for employers that are blessed with a mostly healthy workforce.
+More complex to administer than traditional plans, offering an embedded plan risks dissatisfaction among employees who already face, or believe might be coming, unavoidable medical expenses.
+Traditional plans cost more than embedded plans, require juggling two deductible thresholds instead of one.
+A workplace benefit less easy to explain, makes it harder to attract and retain experienced top-tier talent if doing so puts off younger workers who face risks and extra expenses in starting a family.
+Involved plans require more time and more expensive expertise to finesse communication with employees, potentially putting more confidential health information in play, even if that is not intended. |

-| Employee cons | Embedded plans are the most complex health insurance structure, with both family and individual deductibles to consider.
-In a workforce with less healthy worker demographics, families with high medical expenses can experience more stress from unplanned higher upfront costs. |
+| Employee pros and cons | Minnesota's new Earned Sick-Safe Time law helps child-rearing parents in the private sector, name one working parent who has never had to struggle finding affordable daycare or decent health care insurance.
+4 Embedded plans are the most complex health insurance structure, with both family and individual deductibles to consider.
+In a workforce with less healthy worker demographics, families with high medical expenses can experience more stress from unplanned higher upfront costs.
+But when open enrollment occurs in a time of health care and insurance market unpredictability, the savings by re-shuffling the provider or plan deck can amount to hundreds of dollars a month. |

 References